AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 Alpha diversity entails using summary metrics that describe individual samples, and it is a very tricky thing when working with amplicon data.
 There are a lot of tools from macro-ecology that have been co-opted into the microbial ecology world unchecked that unfortunately just simply do not work the same.
 If and when I use any alpha diversity metrics, I mostly consider them useful for relative comparisons of samples from the same experiment.
 And I am absolutely going to ask some experts on the subject – ahem, [@AmyDWillis](https://twitter.com/AmyDWillis) :) – to take a look at this part to be certain I'm not leading anyone astray here.
 But here are a few things I've done before (unless I'm later informed any of this is wrong, then these were always intended to be examples of what *not* to do).

 <h4><center>Rarefaction curves</center></h4>
-It is **not** okay to use rarefaction curves to estimate total richness of a sample, or to extrapolate anything from them really, but I believe they can still be useful depending on the data.
+It is **not** okay to use rarefaction curves to estimate total richness of a sample, or to extrapolate anything from them really, but they can still be useful depending on the data.
 Let's generate the plot and then we'll see why with this example.
 We'll be using the `rarecurve()` function from the package [*vegan*](https://github.com/vegandevs/vegan) here.
 Note that *vegan* expects rows to be samples and observations (our ASVs here) to be columns, which is why we transpose the first table in the command with `t()`.

 ```R
 rarecurve(t(filt_count_tab), step=100, col=filt_sample_info_tab$color, lwd=2, ylab="ASVs")